StefanZander/lecture_notes/nzse/ui_design/html/docs/basic_principles.md

 ## What is User Interface Design?

-While User Experience is a conglomeration of tasks focused on optimization of a product for effective and enjoyable use; User Interface Design is its compliment, the look and feel, the presentation and interactivity of a product.
+While User Experience is a __conglomeration of tasks focused on optimization of a product for effective and enjoyable use__; User Interface Design is its compliment, the __look and feel__, the __presentation__ and __interactivity__ of a product.

 Like User Experience Design, User Interface Design is a multi-faceted and challenging role.
 It is responsible for the transference of a product’s development, research, content and layout into an attractive, guiding and responsive experience for users.

-Responsibilities of a UI Designer
+### Responsibilities of a UI Designer

 Look and Feel:

 * Customer Analysis
 * Design Research
 * Branding and Graphic Development
 * User Guides/Storyline

 Responsiveness and Interactivity:

 * UI Prototyping
 * Interactivity and Animation
 * Adaptation to All Device Screen Sizes
 * Implementation with Developer

 So, in conclusion

-* User Interface Design is responsible for the transference of a brand’s strengths and visual assets to a product’s interface as to best enhance the user’s experience.
+* User Interface Design is responsible for the __transference of a brand’s strengths and visual assets__ to a product’s interface as to best enhance the user’s experience.
-* User Interface Design is a process of visually guiding the user through a product’s interface via interactive elements and across all sizes/platforms.
+* User Interface Design is a __process of visually guiding the user__ through a product’s interface via interactive elements and across all sizes/platforms.
-* User Interface Design is a digital field, which includes responsibility for cooperation and work with developers or code.
+* User Interface Design is a __digital field__, which includes responsibility for cooperation and work with developers or code.

 Or in analogical terms, UI design produces a product’s: Skin - a product’s visual/graphic presentation.
 Senses - a product’s reactivity and interactivity in response to a user’s input or different display environments.
 And makeup - a product’s guides, hints, and directives that visually leads users through their experience.

+## How to Design Intuitive User Interfaces?

+!!! warning
+    The worst attitude one could take is to say it is the users' fault

 ### Basic Concepts